White Rice

 Avoid

-- Visible insects, webs, or insect damage
+- Visible insects, webbing, or debris in package

 Where to Find